thin-edge/thin-edge.io-specs/src/telemetry-data/message-batching.md

 * `a1` `b1` and `c1` formed the first batch which got closed with the batching timeout at `T180`
 * `d1:t190@T210` would trigger the creation of a new batch with the batching window `t190-t240` and a batching timeout at `T260`.
 * When a duplicate of `c1:t130` is received at `T220` while building this second batch, it needs to be rejected because it is too old to be fit into the current batch's batching window.
 It was not rejected because it was a duplicate, but because it was too old.
+But, if the same message was delivered while the first batch was active, it would have still been rejected, not based on its event timestamp, but because it was a duplicate of the existing `c1` in batch1.

 ### UC5: Receiving older unbatched messages after starting a new batch